sdorra/airline/README.md

     myapp --global-option group --group-option command --command-option arguments

-### Option Styles

-Airline supports several option styles and will automatically use the relevant parsing mode depending on how the user passes in the option and how your options are configured.

-#### Classic GNU getopt style

-    myapp command -abc

-Could do one of the following three things:

-- Set options `-a`, `-b` and `-c`
-- Set option `-a` to value `bc`
-- Set options `-a` and sets `-b` to value c

-Options are processed left to right and as soon as an option with an non-zero arity is seen the remainder of the token up to the next whitespace is considered as the value for the last option seen.
-So as in this example exact behaviour will depend on your option definitions.

-This option style is only supported for options with a `-N` name where `N` is any single character.

-#### Long GNU getopt style

-    myapp command -a=bc

-Or:

-    myapp command --alpha=bc

-Sets the option `-a`/`--alpha` option to the value `bc`

-May be used with any option provided the option name does not contain an `=`

-You can also use `:` as an alternative separator

-#### Whitespace separated

-    myapp command -a bc

-Or:

-    myapp command --alpha bc

-Sets the option `-a`/`--alpha` to the value `bc`

-May be used with any option

 ## License

 Airline is licensed under the Apache Software License Version 2.0, see provided **License.txt**